DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/service/manual-integrate.md

 ## Access service

-1. In the `Gateway List` page click on the name of the target gateway, enter the gateway overview page, in the left navigation bar click `Add Service` -- > `Service List`.
+1. In the `Gateway List` page click the name of the target gateway, enter the gateway overview page, in the left navigation bar click `Add Service` -- > `Service List`.

     <!--![]()screenshots-->